 Micropollutants permanently above the limit value

 The investigations show that the water quality in watercourses does not meet the legal minimum requirements in many places, in some cases persistently.
 Many watercourses are almost permanently polluted by micropollutants above the limit values and are thus contaminated.
-These micropollutants are both pesticide and medicinal product residues.
+While exceedances due to medicinal product residues persist in many cases throughout the year, exceedances due to pesticides occur mainly during the application period of plant protection products.

 Main findings of the special studies carried out so far (NAWA SPEZ)